haraka/Haraka/docs/Plugins.md

 Plugins in Haraka are simply Javascript files in the plugins/ directory.

-They are loaded via require() and so must compile as valid Javascript or your server will not start.

-Firstly, to enable a plugin, simply add its name to config/plugins.
+To enable a plugin, simply add its name to `config/plugins`.

 In order to hook into the "rcpt" event, simply create a method in exports to hook it:

-    exports.hook_rcpt = function(callback, connection, params) {
+    exports.hook_rcpt = function (callback, connection, params) {
         // email address is in params[0]
         // do something with the address... then call: callback(OK);